We offer apprenticeships in a number of areas, offering paid work while you gain an industry recognised trade qualification.

 Yes, the offer of employment will depend on you successfully finishing your school year.
-Your letter of offer will also state you start date, normally early in the following year.
+Your letter of offer will also state your start date, normally early in the following year.

 Not at the moment.

-Yes, but they must have permanent Australian residency at the time of their application.
+Yes, but you must have permanent Australian residency at the time of your application.